-The Contractor shall supply all labour, materials and equipment necessary for the design, fabrication, delivery, erection, inspection and painting of the elevated water storage tank complete having a net working capacity of [_____] m3 [_____] Imp. gallons.
+The Contractor shall supply all labour, materials and equipment necessary for the design, fabrication, delivery, erection, inspection and painting of the elevated water storage tank complete having a net working capacity of 8,500 m3 1.87MIG.

-The top water level (TWL) shall be set at an elevation of [_____ m Above Sea Level (ASL)].
+The top water level (TWL) shall be set at an elevation of 324.61 m Above Sea Level (ASL)].
 The maximum working range and the minimum height from the ground to the low water level (LWL) shall be as specified on the Contract Drawings.
 The TWL, LWL and working range shall be related to the design drawings and documents and confirmed to comply with requirements for minimum fire storage, minimum pressure during maximum day and other design parameters including water age as well as other distribution storage facilities on the same district.